Triston Casas Preview, Player Props: Red Sox vs. Royals

-On Friday, Triston Casas (.500 on-base percentage in past 10 games, 134 points above season-long percentage) and the Boston Red Sox play the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
-First pitch is at 8:10 PM ET.
+Triston Casas and his .487 on-base percentage over his past 10 games (122 points higher than his season-long percentage), will be in action for the Boston Red Sox versus the Kansas City Royals and Alec Marsh on September 2 at 7:10 PM ET.

-In his most recent game, he strung together three hits (going 3-for-4 with a double) against the Astros.

 Triston Casas Game Info & Props vs. the Royals